taxpayer/outliner-extension/README.md

 ## History
 ### Version 1.5.1 `[27-Aug-2021]`
 - A user complained about Chrome requesting a new permission to enable version 1.5.0.
 I identified the "tabs" permission at the manifest was responsible for that.
 I also checked that the command I'm using to create a new tab doesn't need that permission.
 So, I removed it.
-Less permissions needed, more happy users! :-)
+Less required permissions, more happy users! :-)

 ### Version 1.5 `[10-Aug-2021]`
 - Hey guys, long time no see!
 Since 2019 too many things have happened, the world has been through some real awkward-crazy times due to this horrific Covid pandemic, but I hope you're getting on, despite all the sadness and problems.